hp108/first-repository/README.md

-# first-repository
+# first-repository.
-text based repository
+text based repository.
-this is my first repository
+this is my first repository.
+we can edit and send to master repostory.